 For most people, triglycerides should be less than 150 mg/dL.
 Fortunately, if your triglycerides are higher than this, there are a number of things you can do to help bring them down to a healthier level.
 And the good news is that the more of these things you do, the bigger the reduction in triglycerides you are likely to see!

 What can I do to lower my triglyceride level?

 Weight management: Just a small amount of weight loss can make a significant difference in your blood fat levels.
 Losing 5-10% of your body weight can lower triglycerides significantly.
 This means that a person weighing 200 pounds would need to lose just 10 to 20 pounds before seeing big improvements in their numbers.

 Physical activity: Exercise can help lower triglycerides.
 The goal is to participate in moderate exercise 5 times a week for at least 30 minutes a session.
-Be sure to choose an activity that fits your lifestyle and preferences.
+Be sure to choose an online casino activity that fits your lifestyle and preferences.
 Brisk walking is perfect for people who love being outdoors but if you’d rather work out at the gym or use a videotape or piece of equipment at home, remember that you’re more likely to actually do an activity if it’s one you enjoy!
 Don’t be afraid to think out of the box – what about dance lessons, gardening or playing soccer with your kids several times a week?